emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   modifications to the message should also modify the output.

-* Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on disk based methods like MapReduce
+* Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on disk based methods like MapReduce.

 * **SQL** (Structure Query Language) is a programming language used to interact with relational database management systems.